H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Results

 \section{Results}

 In this section, we present the results obtained when applying our algorithm to solve different ODEs.
-We consider three examples: the first is a system of two coupled linear and first-order ODEs; the second is the damped harmonic oscillator, represented by a linear second-order ODE; and the third is a hypoelastic deformation problem modeled by two coupled non-linear and first-order ODEs.
+We first consider three examples running on emulator: the first is a system of two coupled linear and first-order ODEs; the second is the damped harmonic oscillator, represented by a linear second-order ODE; and the third is a hypoelastic deformation problem modeled by two coupled non-linear and first-order ODEs.
+Finally we execute our algorithm on a real quantum backend to solve a linear first order ODE.